sourcecred/docs/docs/intro/our-calls.md

 When: Weekly, Thursday 11am PST

-# Team Specific Meetings
+# Branch Specific Meetings

-What: Meetings for specific teams (ie: Community Cultivation Team, or Dev Team) to coordinate, check in on progress, and align goals and action.
+What: Meetings for contributors working in a specific branch to coordinate, check in on progress, and align goals and action with each other and the branch lead.

-Audience: The contributors who are working on initiatives within that specific team.
+Audience: The contributors who are working on initiatives within that specific branch, and the branch lead.

 Why: Keeps teams effective, aligned, and communicating.
-Helps grow a sense of connection and shared goals within the team.
+Helps grow a sense of connection and shared goals within the branch.
 Gives contributors a chance to receive help, propose new ideas, and communicate changes.

 Where: Discord Main voice channel

 When: At a regular day/time of the team's choosing.

 # Work Sessions

-What: A generally shorter and faster paced session scheduled for specific contributors to come together and make progress on a specific goal or initiative.
+What: A generally shorter and faster paced session scheduled for a specific team to come together and make progress on a specific goal or initiative.
 Having shorter sessions with an emphasis on getting a few singular goals completed can make these sessions more productive than regular meetings.

-Audience: The contributors who are actively working on the initiative and any high-context contributors they need/want feedback from.
+Audience: The contributors on a team that is actively working on a specific initiative and any other high-context contributors they need feedback from.
 Anyone who plans to start contributing to the specific initiative in question can attend to gain context.

 Why: Sometimes you just need some synchronous space with all the key players to really make progress on an initiative or project.
 By nature of being shorter, these are also less taxing and can help keep contributors on track.